psychemedia/pentrich-uprising/notes/vf-vfringe-anywhens-show-v1.md

 You could often tell a cropper lad: hard drinkers, they were, and well-paid for their jobs, the way they wielded the heavy cropping shears that cut the cloth clean, once the nap had been teasled and raised.

 [Times were hard for them, too.
-But their resentment towards the the machines was a different one.
+But their resentment towards the machines was a different one.
 The framework knitters had always used machines.
 Their upset was to do with fair pay, and a change in the way the machines were being used.
 But for the croppers, they saw the machines not just as taking work directly away from them, as replacing them, but as destroying their whole way of life, replacing the skilled workers in the small workshops with factories filled with unskilled workers.
 They'd heard the arguments, that the machines could make the work *easier*, and it obviously could.
 But that benefit wasn't shared back with you.
 The mill owners didn't buy in the machines, and say "there you go, lad, isn't that much easier now?"
 No, they bought in the machines, they crammed them into factories, they took *all* the work away from you, and then they paid your wife and your kids a pittance to work longer hours than you ever did, in miserable conditions, to the service of the blasted machines.
 And you were left with out, with nothing to show for it.]

 At first, they'd attacked the smaller workshops that had taken on the shearing frames, small bands of men mounting midnight raiding parties through the valleys around those parts, around Huddersfield way, before disappearing back into the moonlight.
 But soon, they had bigger game in their sights.
 The larger mills.
 You couldn't attack those with a small band of men.
 You needed more.
 Tens of men.
 Hundreds of men.
 And an almost military style of discipline.
 So they learned to sound out a count, so you'd know everyone was there without revealing your name.
 They learned to use pistol shots as signals.
 And they learned how to gather, to and assemble, so they could mount an attack in force.